 The original Norman Chapter House was partially demolished in 1796 for the comfort of the clergy and then rebuilt in its original style in 1895.
 Nevertheless, the floor of this building contains the tombs of three very important Bishops of Durham: William St Carileph, Ranulf Flambard and Hugh Du Puiset.

 The Chapter House, served as a set for a classroom in the first Harry Potter movie but it is not open to the public.
 Just next to the Chapter House on its immediate north side is the site of a former prison.

 College Green : cathedral close

 At the south eastern corner of the cloisters an archway known as the Deans Walk leads through to the Cathedral’s beautiful close known as the College.
 Here we find the former house or lodgings of the Durham Prior now called the Deanery and a number of beautiful houses clustered around the College green with a water pump and water tower as a centre piece.

-College Green has a very beautiful secluded village like quality to it, with the houses being the home to members of Durham’s Dean and Chapter.
+College Green has a very beautiful secluded village-like quality to it, with the houses being the home to members of Durham’s Dean and Chapter.
 The Dean and Chapter was established in the 1540s after the Reformation.
-They are teh successors to the Prior and monks of Durham.
+The Dean and Chapter are the successors to the prior and monks of the pre-Reformation era.

 The south western corner of the College is the home to the Durham Chorister School.
 This was originally established as a song school around 1390.
-Former pupils of this school have included teh former Prime Minister Tony Blair and the actor, Rowan Atkinson most noted for his role in the BBC comedy Blackadder and as the comedy character Mr Bean.
+Ex-pupils of this school have included the former Prime Minister Tony Blair and the actor, Rowan Atkinson who is most noted for his role in the BBC comedy series Blackadder and as the comedy character Mr Bean.

-As well as being quite possibly the most beautiful part of Durham, College Green provides lovely views of the south side of the cathedral.
+As well as being quite possibly the most beautiful part of Durham City, College Green provides lovely views of the south side of the cathedral.